oyindami/weekly-calendar/README.md

 ## weekly-calendar-quiz

-This Assignment is to create a working quiz site using javascript.
+This Assignment is to create a daily calendar for me to input my to-do's for the day.

 ## User story